Richard Sakwa: Reception

-Maria Lipman, a Russian journalist, wrote in Foreign Affairs that Sakwa's 2021 book Deception "is an exceptionally detailed and well-documented account of all the major episodes covered by the Trump-Russia probes".
+Maria Lipman, a Russian journalist, political scientist and Russia expert, wrote in Foreign Affairs that Sakwa's 2021 book Deception "is an exceptionally detailed and well-documented account of all the major episodes covered by the Trump-Russia probes."
+In a 2023 study Oliver Boyd-Barrett said that he considered Deception "at the time of writing, to be the soundest, most empirical, and comprehensive analysis" of Russiagate."